Introduction to Machine Learning: Non-diffeomorphic models and variational autoencoders

 \subsection{Discrete data}

-This framework can be easily adapted to situations in which the observations are discrete.
-Consider, as an example, the situation in which $X$ takes values in $\{0,1\}^V$, where $V$ is a set of vertexes, i.e., $X$ is a binary Markov random field on $V$.
-Assume, as a generative model, that conditionally to the latent variable $Z\in \mR^p$, the variables $\pe Xs, s\in V$ are independent and $\pe Xs$ follows a Bernoulli distribution with parameter $g_s(z, \theta)$, where $g: \mR^p \to [0,1]^V$.
-Assume also that $Z \sim \CN(0, \Id[p])$, and define, as above, an approximation of the conditional distribution of $Z$ given $X=x$ as a Gaussian with mean $\mu(x,w)$ and covariance matrix $S(x, w)^2$.
-Then, the joint density of $X$ and $Z$ (with respect to the product of the counting measure on $\{0,1\}^V$ and Lebesgue's measure on $\mR^p$) is
+This framework can be adapted to situations in which the observations are discrete.
+Assume, as an example, that $X$ takes values in $\{0,1\}^V$, where $V$ is a set of vertexes, i.e., $X$ is a binary Markov random field on $V$.
+Assume, as a generative model, that conditionally to the latent variable $Z\in \mR^p$, the variables $\pe Xs, s\in V$ are independent and $\pe Xs$ follows a Bernoulli distribution with parameter $\pe gs(z, \theta)$, where $g(\cdot, \theta): \mR^q \to [0,1]^V$.
+Assume also that $Z \sim \CN(0, \Id[q])$, and define, as above, an approximation of the conditional distribution of $Z$ given $X=x$ as a Gaussian with mean $\mu(x,w)$ and covariance matrix $S(x, w)^2$.
+Then, the joint density of $X$ and $Z$ (with respect to the product of the counting measure on $\{0,1\}^V$ and Lebesgue's measure on $\mR^q$) is

 and \cref{eq:sga.vae} becomes